 Unfortunately, X is hindered by a mess of uncooperative/competing GUI toolkits (in contrast to Windows and OS X, which are more easily automated).

-Similarly, command line software generally ignores the GUI, but a few basic tools provide essential utility to scripts in the absence of a terminal: to display information, and to get user input (confirmation, keyboard input, menu selection, &c.).
+Command line software generally ignores the GUI, but a few basic tools provide essential utility to scripts in the absence of a terminal: to display information, and to get user input (confirmation, keyboard input, menu selection, &c.).
+Scripts which use GUI integration should also gracefully revert to terminal interaction in the absence of a GUI.

 Many programs maintain their own lists of recently opened files but such basic utility should be available globally.
-A simple rolling history list can be augmented/informed by additional usage statistics (e.g. frequency, duration, &c.).
+A simple rolling history list can be augmented with additional usage statistics (e.g. frequency, time stamp, &c.).

 Easier keyboards do more work for less (even in the WIMP).
 Simple frequency statistics (n-grams: per character, pair, triplet, ...) of text input can inform the keyboard layout, key bindings, &c.